HarshBhimjiyani/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe (Game) is a Mini Project with an implementation of Basics of HTML, CSS and JAVASCRIPT.
+Tic Tac Toe (Game) is a Mini Project with an implementation of Basics of HTML, CSS and JAVASCRIPT. <br>
+© 2024 HARSH BHIMJIYANI